hmak-dev/100DaysOfCode/Log.md

 **Today's Progress**: This CSS 3D box will emit circles to the mouse direction.
 The original idea is from [Yusuke Nakaya](https://codepen.io/YusukeNakaya/full/OGwmOV).
 I just recreated the wheel.

 **Thoughts:** I tried to manage CSS 3D transforms and creating such animations...

+---

+### Day 6: December 15, 2019

+**Today's Progress**: Using css blur and a high contrast we can create a Goo effect in css.
+But there is an alternative way to do it with SVG color matrix and filters.

+**Thoughts:** This method has some performance issues and CSS method also has some color issues and I don't know how it can be fixed :D